wrench-project/jsspp2022_submision_data/README.md

 ## Script to run all simulations

 A script to run all simulations is available in `run_script/run_all_simulations.py`.
-It requires that a Mongo daemon run locally, so that simulation output can be stored in a database.
+It requires that a `mongod` daemon be started locally, so that simulation output can be stored in a Mongo database.
 This script takes as input a number of threads to use and a list of compute platform configurations to simulate.
 For instance, to run this script in the Docker container, first start a Mongo daemon:

 ```
 mkdir /tmp/db